awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/autoscaling-tagging.md

 ### Add or Modify Tags Using the AWS CLI<a name="add-tags-aws-cli"></a>

-Use the [create\-or\-update\-tags](http://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-or-update-tags.html) command to create or modify a tag\.
-For example, the following command adds a tag with a key of "environment" and a value of "test" that will also be added to instances launched in the Auto Scaling group after this change\.
+Use the [https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-or-update-tags.html](https://docs.aws.amazon.com/cli/latest/reference/autoscaling/create-or-update-tags.html) command to create or modify a tag\.
+For example, the following command adds a tag with a key of "environment" and a value of "test\."
+The tag is also added to any instances launched in the Auto Scaling group after this change\.
 If a tag with this key already exists, the existing tag is replaced\.

 ```
 aws autoscaling create-or-update-tags --tags "ResourceId=my-asg,ResourceType=auto-scaling-group,Key=environment,Value=test,PropagateAtLaunch=true"